Best scales for body fat

 Reasons to avoid

-The Renpho Smart Body Fat Scale often tops the list of the best scales for body fat and for good reason.
+The Renpho Smart Body Fat Scale features high on our list of the smart scales for good reason.
 Despite its low price, it’s quick and easy to set up, very accurate and has an impressive companion app that takes a deep dive into the stats.

 The Renpho Health app also syncs with MyFitnessPal, Apple Health, Fitbit, Google Fit and Samsung Health, making it an easy one-stop shop to access all your health and fitness data.
 It’s smart and well designed, has a durable tempered glass surface and is a great way to keep track of your health.
-Available measurements from the scale include weight, body fat percentage, muscle mass and bone mass estimates.
+Available measurements from the scale include weight, body fat percentage, muscle mass, bone mass, and visceral fat estimates.

 Our expert review: